-The changes in fair values of the MPT's investments are recorded as net appreciation/(depreciation) in fair value of investments on the schedule of changes in net assets of the MPT.
+The changes in fair values of the MPT's investments are recorded as net appreciation in fair value of investments on the schedule of changes in net assets of the MPT.

-The MPT did not hold any individual investment that represented greater than 5% of the MPT's net assets as of December 31, 2022 and 2021.
+Other than holding approximately 18% of the MPT's net assets as of December 31, 2023 in two broadly-diversified, fixed income commingled index funds, which did not present underlying security-specific concentration risk to the MPT, the MPT did not hold any individual investment that represented greater than 5% of the MPT's net assets as of December 31, 2023 and 2022.

-As of December 31, 2022 and 2021, cash and cash equivalents were primarily comprised of cash, foreign cash and short-term investment funds managed by BNYM.
-The MPT considers all highly liquid investment instruments with a maturity of three months or less at the time of purchase to be cash equivalents.
+As of December 31, 2023 and 2022, cash and cash equivalents were primarily comprised of cash, foreign cash and short-term investment funds managed by BNYM.
+Management considers all highly liquid investment instruments with a maturity of three months or less at the time of purchase to be cash equivalents.
 The carrying value of cash equivalents approximates fair value due to the short-term nature of these investments.
+As of December 31, 2023, cash, foreign cash and cash equivalents were \$701, \$1,156 and \$87,939, respectively.
 As of December 31, 2022, cash, foreign cash and cash equivalents were \$4,164, \$4,636 and \$83,875, respectively.
-As of December 31, 2021, cash, foreign cash and cash equivalents were \$873, \$842 and \$80,170, respectively.